vertexproject/synapse/docs/synapse/httpapi.rst

 ~~~~~~~~~~~~~~~~~~

 The Storm Call API endpoint allows the caller to execute a Storm query on the Cortex and get a single return
 value back from the runtime.
-This is analagous to using the ``callStorm()`` Telepath API.
+This is analogous to using the ``callStorm()`` Telepath API.
 This expects to return a
 value from the Storm query using the Storm ``return( )`` syntax.
 For more information about Storm APIs, including opts behavior, see :ref:`dev_storm_api`.